-An intense discussion came up on the findings of BASt that vehicles complying with the FlexPLI criteria have a high chance to also comply with criteria of the EEVC LFI.
+An intense discussion came up on the theory of BASt that vehicles complying with the FlexPLI criteria automatically also comply with criteria of the EEVC LFI.
 Mr. Zander explained that Euro NCAP did not find any case where this is not true while Messrs.
 Ries, Roth and Buenger explained that Industry also needs a safety margin (of usually 20 %) to assure that the requirements are met also when considering lab-to-lab or test-to-test variety.
 Therefore, from OEM's point of view the test results cannot only compare the real threshold but needs to also consider this safety margin.
-Mr. Zander stated that on the other hand, from legislator's point of view the 20 % margin is not necessarily of a high relevance.
-Mr. Gehring pointed out that the 20 % safety margin is partly not fulfilled not only for the FlexPLI but also for the EEVC LFI, which was confirmed by members of ACEA.

 Mr. Takahashi presented document GTR9-5-09 on the feasibility of vehicle countermeasures especially for larger vehicles such as SUV's and pick-up trucks.
 He concluded that the general design approaches are similar.
 Also, Mr. Takahashi presented some test data from the upper leg test as requested by NHTSA during the last meeting.
-On request of Mr. Stammen he explained that the latter data was provided from JAMA and that the vehicles have bumper heights of at least 425 mm.
+On request of Mr. Stammen he explained that the latter data were provided from JAMA and that the vehicles have bumper heights of at least 425 mm.
 Also, Mr. Stammen wondered why the approach angle had been chosen as a criterion for the SUV's.
 Mr. Broertjes explained that this is one of the criteria to define the off-road capabilities of vehicles.
 Mr. Chaka added that similar requirements exist in the US.

 Mr. Stammen introduced document GTR9-5-22.
 He stated that NHTSA is looking for combining their data with those shown e.g. by Industry to have a better data base.
 He informed participants about the data that can be downloaded from the NHTSA website.
 It was also explained that the FlexPLI used for the testing does fulfill the updated pendulum corridor and therefore the data generated should be included in the work of the informal group for the analyses and comparison of data.
-The chair appreciated the data provided by NHTSA but also stated that it would be welcome that the impactors used also meet the inverse corridors.

-11. Status of discussion in the "Task Force Bumper Test Area" (European Commission, all)
+11. Status of discussion in the "Task Force Bumper Test Area"

+(European Commission, all)